 ecstatic frenzy he derived from the sight of sheer human terror.

 mentally feast on the bulging brown eyes and trembling lips of the feeble victim he was

 hovering over and examining.

 She couldn't move.
 She couldn't scream.
+She

-She couldn't do anything!
+couldn't do anything!
 She was totally

 It was emotionally unbearable.
-Overwhelmed by the extreme panic, Lois squeezed
+Overwhelmed by the extreme panic, Lois squeezed her eyes

 shut, ground her teeth, and bated her breath, while her weak heart pounded hard and fast